thin-edge/thin-edge.io/docs/src/references/mappers/c8y-mapper.md

 ---

-The Cumulocity mapper, referred to as `c8y-mapper` in the rest of this document, maps data in [Thin Edge format](../mqtt_api.md) into their equivalent [Cumulocity format](https://cumulocity.com/guides/reference/smartrest-two/#smartrest-two).
+The Cumulocity mapper, referred to as `c8y-mapper` in the rest of this document, maps data in [%%te%% format](../mqtt_api.md) into their equivalent [Cumulocity format](https://cumulocity.com/guides/reference/smartrest-two/#smartrest-two).

 ## Registration

 Cumulocity keeps the record of all the registered devices and their associated metadata in its inventory.
-The `c8y-mapper` creates and maintains inventory entries for all the devices and services registered with thin-edge.
+The `c8y-mapper` creates and maintains inventory entries for all the devices and services registered with %%te%%.
 The mapper subscribes to the following topics to get a list of all registered devices and services:

 ```sh